 You will carry out a unique research project supervised by one of our academic staff.
-It is possible that this will be aligned to your year 4 research work.
+It is possible that this will be aligned to your year four research work.
 In addition to this, you will study the operation of food factories, and develop a new product in the food processing facility as part of a small group, then present your product (ready to eat or drink) to your peers and to representatives from industry.

-In this year you will embark on a sizeable level of research activity that is far more independent than your project in year 3.
+In this year you will embark on a sizeable level of research activity that is far more independent than your project in year three.
 To underpin this you will continue to study a number of modules that will be linked to your research work.

 Industry placement year